 More details on the deliverables and other requirements can be found in the full solicitation.

 Deadline.
-All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on February 11, 2019.
+Do to the lapse in Federal Government funding, NIC is extending the deadline for Cooperative Agreement submissions.
+All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on March 1, 2019.
 Late applications will not be considered.

 Please note effective July 1, 2013 the Central Contractor Registration (CCR) was merged to the System for Award Management (SAM).
 The SAM registry and Frequently Asked Questions can be reached at https://www.sam.gov/SAM/.
 Please note that the registration process can take up to 1-3 weeks, so please plan accordingly.